dehsge/create-your-own-adventure/english/turing-test/eat/eat.md

 There is too much.
-You die of a heart attack from eating too much.
+You die of an exploading belly from eating too much.